vercel/next.js/docs/basic-features/eslint.md

 You can now run `next lint` every time you want to run ESLint to catch errors.
 Once ESLint has been set up, it will also automatically run during every build (`next build`).
 Errors will fail the build, while warnings will not.

-> If you do not want ESLint to run as a build step, refer to the documentation for [Ignoring ESLint](/docs/api-reference/next.config.js/ignoring-eslint.md).
+> If you do not want ESLint to run during `next build`, refer to the documentation for [Ignoring ESLint](/docs/api-reference/next.config.js/ignoring-eslint.md).

 We recommend using an appropriate [integration](https://eslint.org/docs/user-guide/integrations#editors) to view warnings and errors directly in your code editor during development.